-But wearing a compression belt can keep you from using your abdominal and postural muscles, and can contribute over time to greater muscle weakness and worsening posture.
+But wearing a compression belt can keep you from using your abdominal and postural muscles and contribute over time to greater muscle weakness and worsening posture.

 Slimmer Belt Alternatives

 We are not convinced that the slimmer belt is the best tool for weight loss.
-The price points make it affordable as compared similar slimming belts, but the challenges of finding the right fit for your body type is one issue.
+The price points make it affordable as compared to similar slimming belts, but the challenges of finding the right fit for your body type are one issue.

-The other is the fact that losing water weight may be a temporary fix and may even be unhealthy to do so.
+The other is that losing water weight may be a temporary fix and may even be unhealthy to do so.
 Hydration is a critical component of one’s health.

-Finally, the restrictiveness of the belt can be detrimental to maintaining muscle support to one’s mid-section if you wear the belt for long periods.
+Finally, the belt’s restrictiveness can be detrimental to maintaining muscle support to one’s mid-section if you wear the belt for long periods.

 Finding alternatives to slimmer belts with zippers is fairly easy.
-There are a plethora of products that are variations of the basic concept and offer different methods that are alternatives to what the slimmer belt can do.
+Many products are variations of the basic concept and offer different methods that are alternatives to what the slimmer belt can do.
 For instance, we mentioned the sauna suit earlier.

-We also found belts that are heated where you can plug them in to provide the same effect as the slimmer belt except one does not have to workout.
+We also found belts heated where you can plug them in to provide the same effect as the slimmer belt, except one does not have to work out.

 As of 2014, there is no scientific evidence to support the use of slimming belts with magnets for weight loss.”

-Also, the “American Cancer Society reports that the many magnetic devices, from pain relief to weight loss, do not accomplish what the manufacturers promise.
-There is no evidence supporting the claims of magnetic slimming belt proponents, although the belts may provide a placebo effect for true believers.
+The “American Cancer Society reports that the many magnetic devices, from pain relief to weight loss, do not accomplish what the manufacturers promise.
+There is no evidence supporting magnetic slimming belt proponents’ claims, although the belts may provide a placebo effect for true believers.